Illustrated Articles

 -

 Mast cell tumors are one of the most common skin tumors in ferrets.
-These tumors are typically a small, raised growth on the skin that erupts, may bleed, then heal only to reoccur several weeks later in the same location.
-Unlike mast cell tumors in dogs, mast cell tumors in ferrets do not spread to internal organs.
+They are typically a small, raised growth on the skin that erupts, may bleed, then heal, only to reoccur several weeks later in the same location.
+Mast cell tumors in ferrets do not spread to internal organs.

 -